alexandroschanas/react-u-apps/01-starting-project/notes.md

 - React components are just JS functions
 - A space in return function was causing an error on returning the content
+- Also used conditional rendering using {...} inside a .jsx file

 ---